Maldives Scuba Diving

 Some options require an internal flight.
 Is that not an additional hassle?

 Most liveaboards depart from Male close to where your flight comes in.
-Liveaboards to the Northern Atolls require an internal flight but it many ways this is a bonus.
+Trips departing from the Northern and Southern Atolls require an internal flight but it many ways this is a bonus.
 The Maldives has the world's largest fleet of seaplanes and the smooth running of the organisation is impressive.
 Any flight over the atolls is a glorious way to see the country and the sky is the best place for that.

 You fly, at reasonably low altitude, over one gorgeous island after another and it may well prove to be a significant memory of your holiday.
 There are also many benefits to being on a dive cruise far from where all the other Maldives boats are, so consider the flight not only an important element in seeking pristine, quiet reefs but also a fun way to get there.